bixb922/crank-organ/doc-software/README.md

 Go to the File Manager, navigate to the ```data``` folder and press the button labeled "Select for backup".
 (This button only appears when the data folder has been selected.)
 The files that need backup will now be checked.
 Press the "Download" button and they will be downloaded to your PC.

 Also you will need backup of the /tunelib/*.mid and /tunelib/*.mid.gz files.
-Instead of doing backup, it's best to have a /tunelib and a /tunelib_compressed folder somewhere on the PC and then upload the latest MIDI files from there with the [File Manager](#file-manager) to the microcontroller.
+Instead of doing backup, it's best to have a staging folders /tunelib and a /tunelib_compressed folder somewhere on the PC and then upload the latest MIDI files from there with the [File Manager](#file-manager) to the microcontroller.

 To restore a backup: If you start with an empty ESP32S3, install the software as per installation instructions.
 Copy the MIDI files to the /tunelib folder.
 Then copy the backed up  files tunelib.json, lyrics.json and config.json to the /data folder.
 Reboot.